pomier/PASTA/README.txt

     Romain 'Haradwaith' Pomier

+REQUIREMENTS

+Stand alone program:
+    tshark (mandatory)
+    python v.2.7

+Python 2.7 libraries:
+    argparse (mandatory)
+    colorama (optional)

+KNOWN BUGS

+A bug in some modified versions of argparse are making the -s and -S options non-exclusive.
+In that case, if they are used together, it would be as if -s is not used.

+--
 TODO: rest of the file (description of the software, requirements, how
       to use, install, etc) - may be done later